RegardsOss/RegardsOss.github.io/versioned_docs/version-2.3.1/development/framework/starters/encryption-starter.md

 </dependency>
 ```

-This stater defines its own properties.
+This starter defines its own properties.
 It can be found in CipherProperties class.
 ```properties
 regards.cipher.key-location=<path to cipher key>
 regards.cipher.iv=<value of initialization vector>